UniversalTze/OpenJudge/README.md

 ## Summary
 This project utilises a microservice architecture and was deployed on AWS.
 More information on this project about tradeoff, testing, design etc can be found [here](./report/report.md).
+To run this service in this intended environment, create a copy of the [.envfile](./env.example).